dejvokep/boosted-yaml/README.md

 ```java
 YamlDocument config = YamlDocument.create(new File("config.yml"), getResource("config.yml"));
 ```
 **The file will automatically be managed by the library** - no need to create it if it does not exist, nor copy the defaults.
 Everything's done automatically. **Please note** that if you chose to use [Routes (objects)](https://javadoc.io/doc/dev.dejvokep/boosted-yaml/latest/dev/dejvokep/boostedyaml/route/Route.html), you will need to configure the document to use `KeyFormat.OBJECT`.
-You can do so via general settings, with the final `.create` method looking like:
+You can do so via GeneralSettings, with the final `.create()` method looking like:
 ```java
 YamlDocument config = YamlDocument.create(new File("config.yml"), getResource("config.yml"), GeneralSettings.builder().setKeyFormat(KeyFormat.OBJECT).build(), LoaderSettings.DEFAULT, DumperSettings.DEFAULT, UpdaterSettings.DEFAULT);
 ```